 States all around the world are imprisoning journalists and others under defamation laws, sedition laws, crimes of lèse majesté.
 In many countries misinformation and disinformation are also a crime.
 These laws and their implementation pull a threat to media freedom, freedom of speech and freedom of expression.

-King’s Dickson Poon School of Law is joining the Global Media Freedom Initiative, aiming to play a leading role in developing legal tools to protect journalists and defend freedom of the press.
-This work will support the High Level Panel of Legal Experts on Media Freedom led by Lord Neuberger, former President of the Supreme Court of the UK, and Amal Clooney, special envoy on media freedom to the UK Foreign Secretary.
+Staff and students from The Dickson Poon School of Law are joining the Global Media Freedom Initiative, which will play a leading role in developing legal tools to protect journalists and defend freedom of the press.
+This work will support the High Level Panel of Legal Experts on Media Freedom led by Lord Neuberger, former President of the Supreme Court of the UK, and Amal Clooney, Special Envoy on Media Freedom to the UK Foreign Secretary.

 King’s will be part of a legal network which will generate a series of landmark reports on model laws setting out international human rights standards that should guide the formulation and application of criminal and civil laws frequently used to target journalists and stifle media freedom around the world.
 The network, which includes Columbia Law School, the University of Toronto and Korea University, will collaborate with partners in all regions of the world to ensure the reports have comprehensive jurisdictional coverage.